 Final enrollment is conducted during the last days before classes begin, unless otherwise announced.
 All students are expected to register on or before these designated days.
-Late enrollment is permitted under certain conditions.

 Each student is expected to become familiar with the requirements of his/her chosen curriculum.
 Students are assisted in registering by assigned faculty advisors and other instructors present during registration for this purpose, but ultimately, students are solely responsible for their own academic planning.